Invitation to the Dance (album): Background and recording

-Promotion and artwork
+Promotion, title and artwork

 No conceptual music videos ended up being made to promote Invitation to the Dance, in part due to issues with the band's troubled label London-Sire.
 Despite being one of the heavier songs on the album, "Falling Down" received moderate airplay, leading to it initially being considered.
 Max Illidge stated in 2002 "We could have made a video for it and maybe if the video was shocking enough it would have given us a bigger push, but London-Sire just decided to scrap "Falling Down" and go with "Wither Away" for the video.
 I mean we were literally going to leave in like a few days to shoot the video for ‘Wither Away" — en route to LA — we had the plane tickets and the actresses schedules and just all that, and we were about three days away from the day of shooting and we got the phone call that we weren’t doing it and they were going to wait until early next year, but we knew that they were folding.
 We are not ever going to get that video."
+A live video for "Rope" was eventually created.
+Shortly before Invitation to the Dance was released, an electronic press kit for the album was also made, which shows the band members speaking to an actress playing a fortune teller.

+The band only came up with the title Invitation to the Dance once they started recording the album in Los Angeles.
+The dance theme would be referenced again on 40 Below Summer's 2006 album The Last Dance, which was their final release before their initial breakup.
 The elderly man on the album cover also appeared in the 2000 music video for the 3 Doors Down song "Kryptonite."
-The artwork concept was conceived by the band members and created by Los Angeles-based t42design.
+He is shown holding tarot cards, with the artwork concept being conceived by the band members and executed by Los Angeles-based t42design.
+The cover and booklet photography were shot in the Californian desert over the course of a single day.